larsvilhuber/socsci-guidance-new/replication-comment.md

----
-title: Guidance on how to prepare a comment based on a replication
+# Guidance on how to prepare a comment based on a replication
-toc: true
-layout: single
-date: 2021-09-29
----

 You may have found an issue in a published article related to some of the computations therein, and are preparing a comment.
 This note describes how you should prepare the replication package that accompanies the comment, to ensure clarity and transparency of your replication package.

-### Provide a strong link to the original replication package
+## Provide a strong link to the original replication package

 Your comment may start off with different data, augmented data, more up-to-date data, or the same data the original authors used.
 If you are pointing out issues with data processing or analysis methods, ideally use the same data the original authors used.
 Put simply, start with a reproduction of the original article!